furkan0412/project-callisto/README.md

 > *"Symbols engraved into the ring, seven chevrons engaged… coordinates locked."*

-> *“Seven chevrons engaged.
-Wormhole established.”*

 Welcome to **Project Callisto**, a handcrafted digital archive of the *Stargate* universe — designed and coded from the ground up by **Halil Furkan Türkmen**.
 This project is a fusion of science fiction fandom and self-taught web development, deployed on **GitHub Pages** for educational purposes.

 > Built for learning.
 Powered by passion.
-Licensed for freedom.

 ---